TheStatsProject/LMPF/docs/source/My-art.rst

 E. **Assumption 5**: Total U.S. labor force: ?
 F. **Assumption 6**: Mexican-born LFC (labor‐force count): ?

-This is a displayed the next calc for get the Assumption 5: :math:`Total U.S. labor force: = 334,914,895 Total U.S. population * 62.6 % Labor force rate = 209,656,724 people`.
+This is a displayed the next calc for get the Assumption 5: :math:`Total U.S. labor force = 334,914,895 Total U.S. population * 62.6 % Labor force rate = 209,656,724 people`.

 Assum 5 is as follows:

 E. **Assumption 5**: Total U.S. labor force: 209,656,724 people

-This is a displayed the next calc for get the Assumption 6: :math:`Mexican-born LFC: = 11,710,000 Mexican-born residents * 62.6 % Labor force rate = 7,330,460 people`.
+This is a displayed the next calc for get the Assumption 6: :math:`Mexican-born LFC = 11,710,000 Mexican-born residents * 62.6 % Labor force rate = 7,330,460 people`.

 Assum 6 is as follows: